What is the Judicial Inquiry Board?

 What is the Courts Commission?

-The Courts Commission is not part of the JUDICIAL INQUIRY BOARD, but is an independent Constitutionally created body consisting of five judges and two citizens.
+independent constitutionally created body consisting of five judges and two

 What is judicial misconduct?

-Judicial misconduct usually involves conduct in violation of the Code of Judicial Conduct (Illinois Supreme Court Rules 61 through 68) which may include, but is not limited to: Impropriety and the appearance of impropriety; improper communication with only one of the parties in a case; injudicious temperament (such as rudeness, profanity, or yelling); inappropriate political activity; or delay in performing judicial duties.
+Judicial misconduct usually involves conduct in violation of the Code of Judicial Conduct (Illinois Supreme Court Rules 61 through 68) which may include but is not limited to: improper communication outside the presence of the parties in a case; sexual harassment; inappropriate or demeaning courtroom conduct, such as yelling, profanity, or racist, sexist or other discriminating comments; improper political campaign activity; delay in performing judicial duties; criminal behavior; and sleeping or drunkenness during a court proceeding.
+Note that the Board also has the authority to consider complaints alleging that a Judge is physically or mentally unable to perform his or her duties.

 Does the Board have jurisdiction over complaints against retired judges, lawyers, police officers, court personnel, administrative law judges, federal judges, arbitrators or hearing officers?